- Nik Adams - City of London Police (CoLP)

 - Jon Radford - Insurance Fraud Bureau (IFB)

-- Toni Sless - Fraud Womens Network
+- Toni Sless - Fraud Women's Network

-- Phoebe Waters - Female Fraud Forum
+- Josie Welland - Female Fraud Forum (FFF)

 - Michael Wong - Yorkshire and Humber Fraud Forum